Disabled Adults Oral Health Initiative

-According to 2017 United States Census Bureau data, 13.9% of the under-65 population of Allegany County, Maryland, has a disability.
-Accessing dental care can be a difficulty for this population, as most Medicaid plans in Maryland offer zero to bare-minimum oral health benefits, and dentists may not be trained or willing to accept patients with disabilities.
+Accessing dental care in Maryland can be a difficulty for people with disabilities, as Medicaid plans in the state offer limited oral health benefits, and dentists may not be trained or have the resources to serve patients with disabilities.

 Health Right funds dental care for adults with low incomes who are uninsured or underinsured.
 Through its Disabled Adults Oral Health Initiative, this safety net program used community health workers (CHWs) to educate and connect adults with disabilities to oral health services.

 The partnering agencies included Allegany County Health Department Dental Clinic, Human Resources Development Commission, Inc. (Community Action Coalition), and facilities such as Friends Aware, Inc. that offer day programs for adults with intellectual disabilities.

 The initiative was funded by the Maryland Community Health Resources Commission.

 CHWs visited agencies serving adults with disabilities and their caregivers to provide free educational presentations.
 These presentations covered topics such as:

 The Disabled Adults Oral Health Initiative saw the following results: